-The latter will only be accomplished if the public's understanding of mental health increases, and schools are an important institution to enhance this understanding and awareness:
+The latter will only be accomplished if the public's understanding of mental health increases, and schools are an important institution to enhance this understanding and awareness.
+Finally, providing good mental health services for those who need it also require to focus on cultural differences and to "introduce culturally competent mental health services" (Respondent 8034).